Kungsträdgården

 Kungsträdgården (Swedish for "King's Garden") is a park in central Stockholm, Sweden.
 It is colloquially known as Kungsan.

 The park's central location and its outdoor cafés makes it one of the most popular hangouts and meeting places in Stockholm.
 It also hosts open-air concerts and events in summer, while offering an ice rink during winters.
-There is also a number of cafés, art galleries and restaurants; for example Galleri Doktor Glas, a name taken from the novel Doctor Glas by Hjalmar Söderberg published in 1905.
+There are also a number of cafés, art galleries and restaurants; for example Galleri Doktor Glas, a name taken from the novel Doctor Glas by Hjalmar Söderberg published in 1905.

 The park is divided into four distinct spaces (south to north): (1) Square of Charles XII; (2) Molin's Fountain; (3); Square of Charles XIII and (4) "Fountain of Wolodarski" (which does not have an official name).
 The park is administered and events in it organized by the Stockholm Chamber of Commerce.

 Overview

 A number of Stockholm landmarks are found around the perimeter of Kungsträdgården:

-South of the park is the quay Strömgatan interconnecting the bridges Strömbron and Norrbro, both of which stretches over to the Stockholm Old Town and the Royal Palace.
+South of the park is the quay Strömgatan interconnecting the bridges Strömbron and Norrbro, both of which stretch over to the Stockholm Old Town and the Royal Palace.

 North of the park is Hamngatan with the department stores PK-huset and Nordiska Kompaniet (NK) facing the park.

 Kungsträdgårdsgatan stretches along the park's eastern side.
 A series of prominent buildings are lined-up along it: Stockholm Synagogue by Fredrik Wilhelm Scholander, 1867–70, Jernkontoret by Axel Kumlien, 1875, Palmeska huset by Helgo Zettervall, 1884–86, today the headquarters of Handelsbanken, and Skandinaviska Enskilda Banken (SEB), then the Kungsträdgården Stockholm metro station.

 On the western side are the Royal Swedish Opera with the Opera Bar, Saint James's church, Ivar Kreuger's Matchstick Palace designed by Ivar Tengbom, and Sverigehuset (home to a tourist information centre) designed by Sven Markelius, 1961–69.